nicklev/BeatAssessment/README.md

 The application takes arround 3 minutes to execute.
 This is due to the high number of GET requests that my application does to the HackerNews API.
 Some general ideas that could reduce the overall response time are:

-1. Increase the number of connection pool.
+1. Increase the number of the connection pool.
-2. Add more threads so that requests execute in parallel.
+2. Add more threads so that requests are executed in parallel.
 3. Use another sorting algorithm.

 ### Monitoring